RLO5/RWA/README.md

 5-@realio_network $RIO, the Realio Network Utility Token.
 RIO is a cryptocurrency and utility token for the Realio Network and platform.
 Delegating to Realio Network validators for block rewards

--- check these 5 projects Market Cap in the Thread
 -- all of them are low cap